Panic Disorder Severity Scale

 Use Template

-Before we discuss the specifics of the , let’s briefly discuss what Panic Disorder is.
+Before we discuss the specifics of the Panic Disorder Severity Scale, let's briefly discuss what panic disorder is.

-Panic Disorder is a strain of Anxiety Disorder.
-A person who has Panic Disorder will, unfortunately, go through episodes where they experience intense fear and discomfort.
+Panic disorder is a type of anxiety disorder, one of the mental health disorders in the Diagnostic and Statistical Manual of Mental Disorders.
+A person who has panic disorder will, unfortunately, go through episodes where they experience intense fear and discomfort.
 These episodes are referred to as panic attacks.
 These attacks are recurring, and the frequency and severity of attacks will depend on how adverse the disorder is.
 Not only that, but these attacks usually happen out of the blue and often without any triggers.
 This makes it a horrible ordeal for anyone with the disorder, and they tend to fear having more panic attacks, increasing stress and disrupting their daily lives.

 Printable Panic Disorder Severity Scale